fumoboy007/ModernAppKit/README.md

 ## AutoLayoutTextView
 An `NSTextView` subclass that implements `intrinsicContentSize` so that the text view can participate in layout outside of a scroll view.

+## Label
+An `AutoLayoutTextView` subclass that acts like a label.
+Specifically, it is non-editable, does not draw a background by default, allows vibrancy, etc.

 ## LayerView
 A layer-backed view with additional APIs for setting background color, border width, border color, and corner radius.
 Use if you do not need to do custom drawing.
 Supports animations.